NirvanicLabs/Virtuoso/README.md

 * Print
 * Bookmark
 * Email PDF
-* Full Text Search across the PDF documents
+* Full Text Search across PDF documents

 #How to use it